karenying/blog.karenying.com/content/posts/2020-10-31--boost-visual-accessibility-by-changing-your-text-color.md

 ## Conclusion

 In this post we learned about the WCAG and contrast ratios, implementing these concepts through a small React example.
-If you got lost along the way, here’s the [**GitHub repo**](https://github.com/karenying/dyn-change-text-color).
+If you got lost along the way, here’s the [GitHub repo](https://github.com/karenying/dyn-change-text-color).

 It might seem like a small or trivial detail, but to the user, especially a visually impaired user, these touches could matter the world.
 As a developer, they show that you care about your users and the experience that you create.